MAMMOTHMAN34/sg-disaster-risk/README.md

 What this analysis can't yet see, and where I'd take it next:

-- **Elevation is a *surface* model** (includes buildings) and 2013 predates the newest reclamation (Tuas mega port), which still reads low. *Next:* a bare-earth LiDAR DEM would give true ground heights.
+- **Elevation is a *surface* model** (includes buildings) and 2013 predates the newest reclamation (Tuas mega port), which still reads low.
+    *Next:* a bare-earth LiDAR DEM would give true ground heights.
-- **Flash flooding isn't really modelled.** The terrain index shows *why* (it's a drainage problem), but a real flash-flood model needs PUB's drainage-network and historical flood-incident data. *Next:* obtain those to model pluvial risk properly.
+- **Flash flooding isn't really modelled.** The terrain index shows *why* (it's a drainage problem), but a real flash-flood model needs PUB's drainage-network and historical flood-incident data.
+    *Next:* obtain those to model pluvial risk properly.
-- **Exposure is residential only** — it assumes residents spread evenly within an area and excludes ~1.5 m non-resident workers, so it misses daytime/economic exposure in places like Tuas. *Next:* add a gridded population and land-value layer.
+- **Exposure is residential only**.
+It assumes residents spread evenly within an area and excludes ~1.5 million non-resident workers, so it misses daytime/economic exposure in places like Tuas.
+    *Next:* add a gridded population and land-value layer.
 - **17 years is short for climate trends.** *Next:* fold in the downscaled NCCS V3 projections to extend the rainfall outlook.